Ravenbrook/mps/procedure/review.rst

 _`.ko.log`: Set a time for the logging meeting (`.log`_).

-- This should normally be set at the estimated end of `.ko`_, plus the estimated checking time (see `.plan.time`_), plus a short break.
+- This SHOULD be set at the estimated end of `.ko`_, plus the estimated checking time (see `.plan.time`_), plus a short break.
   Avoid delay.